Dedicated Orlando DUI Defense Lawyers Ready To Help You

 Can You Go to Jail for a First-Time DUI in Florida?

 Whether you are a Florida resident or a tourist from another state, Florida traffic violations can affect your driving privileges, finances and your freedom.
 Make sure you understand your rights.
-At Moses and Rooth Attorneys at Law, we have provided diligent criminal defense legal services to numerous clients facing criminal traffic charges.
-To schedule a confidential consultation with an experienced Orlando DUI defense attorney, call our Orlando office at (407) 377-0150.
+At Moses & Rooth, Attorneys at Law, we have provided diligent criminal defense legal services to numerous clients facing criminal traffic charges.
+To schedule a confidential consultation with an experienced Orlando DUI defense lawyer, call our Orlando office.